lavarinimoreira/use-reducer/README.md

-## When should you use useReduce?
+## When should you use useReducer?

-`useReduce` is useful when you need to manage complex state that involves multiple variables or when you need to perform complex state updates based on user interactions.
+`useReducer` is useful when you need to manage complex state that involves multiple variables or when you need to perform complex state updates based on user interactions.

 It is also useful when you have multiple components that need to share state.
 By lifting the state up to a common ancestor component and passing down the state and dispatch function as props, you can ensure that all components are working with the same state.

 ## Example

-Here is an example of how to use `useReduce`:
+Here is an example of how to use `useReducer`:

 ```
 import React, { useReducer } from 'react';